infiniflow/ragflow-docs/website/blog/2024-12-24-the-rise-and-evolution-of-rag-in-2024-a-year-in-review/index.md

 ![](./Infinity_reranking.png)

-The diagram below shows a leaderboard for multimodal RAG retrieval, highlighting that tensor-based series of delayed interaction models have secured many leading positions.
+The diagram below shows a leaderboard for multimodal RAG retrieval, highlighting that tensor-based series of late interaction models have secured many leading positions.

 ![](./vidore.png)